My partner sent me this quote this morning, and inspired this week’s post.

 Yet safety is the most important thing to me in relationship, and healthy relationship is the most important thing to me in life.
 I want it more than I want money, more than I want a dream house, more than I want anything I could buy.
 At this point in my life, I’d much rather be alone than be in relationships that don’t feel safe.

 I suppose safety is a term we each define differently, but I know what I mean by it.
-I mean knowing that my thoughts, needs and feelings count.
+I mean knowing my thoughts, needs and feelings count.
 I don’t want to be the most important person in the picture, but I want to be as important as everyone else.

 One of the things I need to feel safe is an orderly and predictable environment.
 That’s why raking up trash, sweeping, packing the car with bottles and cans and watching the man in the bottle shop count them is so satisfying.
 Creating order out of chaos stops my bleeding.
 Empty space, a clean dirt floor with the drag marks of the rake in it, allowing the dusty scent of old wood and fallen leaves to replace the smell of stale cigarettes and beer, are all calming.
 The energy of broken glass and animal-torn trash, the debris of self-destruction, is released.
 I can breathe again.
 There’s peace.
 I’m safe.

 I’ve seen a lot of headlines about the national stress around this election.
 Political opinion and affiliation aside, I think most of us can agree we’ll be relieved to have it over.
-At this point it’s hard for me to even care who will win—I just want the hate and intolerance to end.
+At this point it’s hard for me to even care who wins — I just want the hate and intolerance to end.
 It hurts me to see us tear ourselves apart, as friends and families, as communities, as a nation, as a globe.
 It creates no safety for anyone.
 We’re all vulnerable to hate.

 This afternoon, breaking down cardboard and recycling bottle caps, I knew that part of my feeling of relief is that this election is over today.
 Whatever happens now will happen, and we’ll all have to go forward.
 Likely what’s ahead won’t feel any safer than what’s behind, but at least it’s movement away from this.